ikjordan/picozx81/README.md

 + Press `enter` when a file is selected to load that file
 + Press `Escape`, `space`, `Q` or `0` to return to the emulation without changing directory or loading a new program
 ### F3 - View Emulator Configuration
 Displays the current emulator status.
 Any sound that is playing is paused.
 Note that this display is read only, no changes to the configuration can be made.
-Press `Escape`, `space`, `Q` or `0` to exit back to the running emulator
+Press `Escape`, `space`, `Q` or `0` to exit back to the running emulator.
+Note that the displayed directory path may be truncated due to space constraints
 ### F4 - Pause
 Pauses the emulation.
 Handy if the phone rings during a gaming session! `P` is XORed into the 4 corners of the display to indicate that the emulator is paused.
 Press `Escape`, `space`, `Q` or `0` to end the pause and return to the running emulator
 ### F5 - Display Keyboard Overlay